daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 |<img src= "https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/6_put in key.gif"  width="800" height="370" />|
 |---|

-  The proper username to connect Bitvise to the instance is “ubuntu”.
-Change the following line “Initial method” to Publickey.
+  The proper username to connect Bitvise to the instance is “ubuntu."
+Change the following line “Initial method” to publickey.
 Select the proper key in from the newly created “client key” line.
-Click log in to selct the key downloaded earlier.
+Click "Log In" to selct the key downloaded earlier.
 An optional comment can be left for organization purposes if desired.

 The instance is now launched and hosted on a client.
 Continue reading the “Anaconda” section to download the distribution onto the newly created instance.